dotnet/docs-maui/docs/ios/entitlements.md

 1. Save the changes to your *Entitlements.plist* file to add the entitlement key/value pairs to the file.

 ---

+It may also be necessary to set privacy keys in *Info.plist*, for certain entitlements.

 ## Consume entitlements